Time keeps on slipping, slipping, slipping, into the future.

 God is opening my eyes to how fragile time is.
 Every second that goes by is another moment that has passed.
 What am I doing with those moments?

 These things have caused me to truly think about what is important.
-Last night at church, we were asked if this were our last time to see someone we loved on this earth, what would we say to them?
+If we thought this were our last time to see someone we loved on this earth, what would we say to them?
 If we knew how urgent the time is, how would we spend our moments?

 Would we waste time on things that have no eternal impact, or would we be more intentional about loving others, sharing the Gospel, and making disciples?